 – The standard corporate tax rate for companies that are registered in Cyprus is 12,5%, one of the lowest in Europe.

 – The standard VAT rate is 19%, but there is a reduced rate of 8% and 5%.
 There are also some services and goods to which a zero VAT rate is applied.
-The minimum annual turnover that a company must reach in order to be mandatory to register for VAT is 15.600 EUR (or 10251 EUR for acquisition of EU goods).
+The minimum annual turnover that a company must reach in order to be mandatory to register for VAT is 15.600 EUR (or 10251 EUR for the acquisition of EU goods).

-– There is no withholding tax on the dividends paid by a Cyprus company to its non Cyprus resident shareholders and no withholding tax applies on dividends received from EU subsidiaries.
+– There is no withholding tax on the dividends paid by a Cyprus company to its non-Cyprus resident shareholders and no withholding tax applies on dividends received from EU subsidiaries.

 OUR SERVICES FOR CYPRUS COMPANY FORMATION

 Andreas Danos Law Firm is a very experienced firm in Cyprus company formation.
-We offer high standard services and we are dedicated to do everything possible to satisfy the Cyprus company formation needs of our clients.
+We offer high standard services and we are dedicated to doing everything possible to satisfy the Cyprus company formation needs of our clients.

 We have many optional services from which a client may choose.
 Among the options, we have available for immediate use, offshore shelf companies including aged/vintage companies.
 None off the shelf offshore corporations have ever been in use and never held a bank account.
-In other words these companies are all 100% tax-free, clean and ready to open an offshore account of your choice.
+In other words, these companies are all 100% tax-free, clean and ready to open an offshore account of your choice.

-We also offer nominee services, where directors or shareholders/members are provided by OCH which means your name is not on official offshore corporate documentation or Goverment records, but you do retain full control over the offshore company via Declaration of Trust and Power of Attorney.
+We also offer nominee services, where directors or shareholders/members are provided by OCH which means your name is not on official offshore corporate documentation or Government records, but you do retain full control over the offshore company via Declaration of Trust and Power of Attorney.

-We will provide you with an easy and low cost Cyprus Company incorporation and help to protect your assets and enjoy offshore banking.
+We will provide you with an easy and low-cost Cyprus Company incorporation and help to protect your assets and enjoy offshore banking.